 “No,” Avrille shouted back.
 “Two all-girl schools, remember?”

 “Of course,” I muttered, rolling my eyes at myself.
 I wished I wasn’t so horrible at trying to make conversation.

 “Did you ever come to a Solstice Ball when you were here?”
 Avrille asked, leaning into me so she didn’t need to yell so much over the music.
-As she did a few of her curls tumbled on to my robes, and I breathed in the sweet scent of rosewater.
+As she did a few of her curls tumbled on to my robes, and I breathed in her sweet scent of lavender.

-I laughed dryly.
+I laughed wryly.
 “Not really.”
-I didn’t at the moment feel like divulging that while a student at Hogwarts, I had never once roused the courage to ask a girl to accompany me nor been asked by anyone myself.
-Not to mention spending an evening watching James Potter and Sirius Black violate every girl in the hall did not especially appeal at the time either.
-I usually spent each Solstice Ball in the Slytherin common room reading and wishing for a life that did not so closely resemble hell.
+I didn’t feel like divulging at the moment that while a student at Hogwarts, I had never once roused the courage to ask a girl to accompany me nor been asked by anyone myself.
+Not to mention spending an evening watching James Potter and Sirius Black violate every girl in the Hall did not especially appeal at the time, either.
+I usually spent each Solstice Ball reading in the Slytherin common room and wishing for a life that did not so closely resemble hell.

 As the band switched to a new song, Lavinia came rushing up to us and grabbed Avrille by the hands.
 She was dressed in robes of midnight blue that made her skin look even paler than usual, and her black hair was piled precariously on top of her head.

 “Avrille!
 You look absolutely smashing!” she gushed.
 Then, as if only just realising I was there as well, she said rather stiffly, “Oh.
 Good evening, Severus.
 Fancy seeing you here.”
 I stood and gave a curt nod and tried not to watch how Avrille’s eyes were shining in the light like the magical stars above.